 |

-Free blacks, whites, and even some slaves worked as conductors who helped escaping slaves in many different ways.
-Baltimore's large free black community and free blacks elsewhere provided hiding places for slaves who were running away.
-Many Quakers and other white people helped slaves because, even though they were white, they believed very strongly that slavery was wrong.
+Free blacks, whites, and even some enslaved people worked as conductors who helped escaping enslaved people in many different ways.
+Baltimore's large free black community and free blacks elsewhere provided hiding places for enslaved people who were running away.
+Many Quakers and other white people helped those who were enslaved because, even though they were white, they believed very strongly that slavery was wrong.

 We will never know exactly how many people were involved with the Underground Railroad, because they worked in secret.
-They had to keep the secret to protect both the escaping slaves and themselves.
+They had to keep the secret to protect both the escaping enslaved people and themselves.

 What kinds of things did Underground Railroad volunteers do?